fabschurt/scripts/README.md

 the timecode and its description.

 _What the hell can I use this for_, you ask?
 Well, it's all up to you.
-It's useful to me, but please feel free to think completely otherwise.
+It's useful to me, but please feel free to think completely different about that.

 **Usage:** `timecodes-to-chapters <path>`